 - A school provides separate bathrooms and locker rooms for male and female students but won’t let male students who identify as women into the female places.
 That is considered discrimination on the basis of gender identity.

 Recently, in Anchorage, Alaska, a woman’s shelter ran into problems with anti-discrimination laws.
 A faith-based women’s shelter had been established to provide a haven for battered women, the victims of abusive husbands and boyfriends.
 One evening a man, drunk and bleeding from facial wounds, showed up at the facility.
 He said he was a woman and demanded admittance.
-Instead, someone from the shelter drove him to a hospital where he was treated for his injuries.
+Instead, someone from the shelter drove him/her to a hospital where he/she was treated for his injuries.
 Later, this man/woman (transgender) filed a complaint with the city’s Equal Rights Commission claiming that she was denied housing at the shelter.
 A shelter spokesman said that the abused women at the shelter were terrified at the thought of admitting transgenders, and, if forced to do so, the shelter would probably close.

 Transgender women (biological males) have occasionally dominated women’s track and field events.
 Should there be any restriction on their participation?
 Should there be separate contests or different awards for transgenders?